INL/BlackLab/doc/technical/design/plan-relations.md

 This will find spans containing a verb with its subject and object.
 It will return a larger span that includes the spans from both relations, with the source and target of the first relation (i.e. the verb and subject).

-The third parameter, `matchtype`, specifies which ends to match:
+The third parameter, `matchtype`, is a string that specifies which ends to match:
 - `source` or `s` matches the sources of `rel1` and `rel2`
 - `target` or `t` matches the targets
 - `target_source` matches the first's target to the second's source